kcelia/Reminder/Big_data.md

     Terme        | Définition
     -------------|--------------
     Workflow     | Il s'agit de formaliser les traitements à réaliser, le cheminement à suivre et les acteurs concernés pour accomplir un travail précis
+    Data Sourcing| Is where that data that is being.
+Depending on the computer system or program, data sources will differ.
     Data Acquisition Systems | DAS/DAQ aims to acquire and record data from a variety of sensors and external devices Data ingestion | Refers to (loading data) insertion of data into a database or table (don't cover transformations or policy rules)
     Data integration | Means make the data useful and common thru the process it is needed (ETL - cleansing and standardization in order to integrate the data to the process)
     Manifacturing | Mise en production des données Data Quality | complétude + intégrité
-    Master Data Management | Refers to inconsistency and synchronization problems Data Gouvernance | Data Quality + Master Data Management
+    Master Data Management/Data Mastering| Refers to inconsistency and synchronization problems Data Gouvernance | Data Quality + Master Data Management

     ***Data Gouvernance = Data Quality + Master Data Management***: